Snap may get music where Facebook and others failed

 Secondarily, I don’t believe dealing with the people in the music business was that appealing, as they try to reinvent the music the same way they reinvented the camera.

-Other companies who have tried to get into music fail or do not realize their full potential by hiring old school music executives who typically have minimal experience in building products and that live on yesteryears accomplishments.
-More times than not, they don’t understand the new era and try to force the old school music business mentality on companies which never works long term — and Snap has stayed away from this trap thus far.
+Other companies who have tried to get into music fail or do not realize their full potential by hiring old-school music executives who typically have minimal experience in building products and who live on yesteryear’s accomplishments.
+More times than not, they don’t understand the new era and try to force the old-school music business mentality on companies, which never works in the long term — and Snap has stayed away from this trap thus far.

-Most importantly, I think Snap and Evan probably look at themselves as curators instead of just content creators — which is a far better space to be in — and want to showcase the best of the best without putting all of their eggs in one basket.
+Most importantly, I think Snap and Evan probably look at themselves as curators instead of just content creators — which is a far better space to be in — and want to showcase the best of the best without putting all their eggs in one basket.

 That is what the entire public Snap platform is about — they filter the live stories down to the best entries and use Discover partners to take out the noise in news — imagine them doing the same for music.
-Their Shazam integration is an ok utility but unfortunately does not align with the core product in that it lacks any creation ability and misses engagement potential; i.e., Snaps cannot be Shazamed.
+Their Shazam integration is an OK utility, but unfortunately does not align with the core product in that it lacks any creation ability and misses engagement potential; i.e. Snaps cannot be Shazamed.

 Recently, we started being introduced to songs behind specific lenses.
 One artist publicly complained about getting paid, which again I believe comes down to Snap needing to form a better bridge to the music business and community.
 Snap needs to better state to the industry the value in putting a song behind a filter.

-Not being a dick, but no one is going to Snapchat today to listen to random music they haven’t heard before, and many new faces discover it by hearing it there and interacting- something they charge brands a lot of money for.
+Not being a dick, but no one is going to Snapchat today to listen to random music they haven’t heard before, and many new faces discover it by hearing it there and interacting — something they charge brands a lot of money for.
 It’s a simple formula.
 Music wins with repetition.

 You have to hear a song over and over before it clicks.
 Ahem, thus why radio still works.
-Back to the subject, though- I think this is a cool way to introduce music and new songs- but still just an entry point that clearly needs some massaging to get right within the business.
+Back to the subject, though — I think this is a cool way to introduce music and new songs — but still just an entry point that clearly needs some massaging to get right within the business.

-Ultimately, I think with Snap’s culture and vision, if they crack music — it can become one of the biggest features on the platform and a giant revenue stream.
+Ultimately, I think with Snap’s culture and vision, if they crack music, it can become one of the biggest features on the platform and a giant revenue stream.
 Too many of the music services are just utilities where you can get music.

 I don’t believe it will be in the form of an on-demand subscription service (too saturated, low margins, label drama with licensing), but something more along the lines of curation that you see already with Discovery video.
 Snapchat is all about making things easy and building products consumers love and can easily engage with.
-Free, thoughtless, and curated.
+Free, thoughtless and curated.

-Because of their popularity today (and young audience), team/location/culture, and almost most importantly the fact that no social network (still in existence) has figured out music, Snap has a window to take over the music space.
+Because of their popularity today (and young audience), team/location/culture and almost most importantly the fact that no social network (still in existence) has figured out music, Snap has a window to take over the music space.

-It needs to move fast though and take advantage of its momentum while thwarting others who want to jump in.
+It needs to move fast though, and take advantage of its momentum while thwarting others who want to jump in.

-Facebook may be planning to finally make a real jump into music this year (side-note- Instagram has interesting potential as well with its massive growth and newfound product focus on copying elements that work on other platforms — ahem, Snap), YouTube is a sleeping giant that I think could be very close to turning the corner, and Twitter could wake up and realize how to make audio a hook for its users.
+Facebook may be planning to finally make a real jump into music this year (side note: Instagram has interesting potential, as well, with its massive growth and newfound product focus on copying elements that work on other platforms — ahem, Snap), YouTube is a sleeping giant that I think could be very close to turning the corner and Twitter could wake up and realize how to make audio a hook for its users.

-I’ve intentionally left out Apple, Pandora, and Spotify because they are utilities, which I don’t think chase the same audience or space that Snap ultimately will (want to) go.
+I’ve intentionally left out Apple, Pandora and Spotify because they are utilities, which I don’t think chase the same audience or space that Snap ultimately will (want to) go.

 If Snap gets serious about music and builds the right team and product for space, they have the opportunity to own music amongst its rivals.